phatblat/reflog/www/_posts/2015-12-31-mac-mini-server.markdown

 In the upcoming months I'll be posting on topics related to setting up a Mac server, since I'll be going through it anyway.

 A few years ago, I built the CI stack for iOS and Android apps at Kaiser Permanente.
-Once that became a full-time job, [CGRekt](https://twitter.com/CGRekt) took that over so I could focus on building iOS apps.
+Once that became a full-time job, @CGRekt took that over so I could focus on building iOS apps.
 Now, I'm mainly a user of CI, so I like to play around with it at home where I can break things without affecting others.

 I've wanted to write about CI for iOS for years but it's such a huge subject it's hard to know where to start.
 If I post as I go through setting it up, I think it'll be easier to write and consume.